microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 **Note:** Now let's monitor the 'Master Pipeline' run and see what happens when the execution gets completed.

-**Steps to check the changes in dataset getting reflected in Power BI report**
+**Finally, let's see the changes propogated into dataset reflected in Power BI:**

 69. **Navigate** to 'Develop' hub from the left navigation.
 70. **Expand** 'Power BI'.